-ARTICLE XII: AMENDMENT OF BYLAWS
+ARTICLE XIII: AMENDMENT OF BYLAWS

 Section 1 - Amendment of Bylaws

-These Bylaws may be amended by a majority of the votes cast in a referendum of the membership, which shall be conducted by mail or through a secure electronic ballot as prescribed by the trustees.
+These Bylaws may be amended by a majority of the votes cast in a referendum of the membership, which shall be conducted by mail or through a secure electronic ballot as prescribed by the Trustees.

 Section 2 - Proposed Amendments